Problem Package Format

 Limits

+Time, memory, and other limits to be imposed on submissions.
 A map with the following keys:

 Key Comments Default Typical system default